grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 2020/03/24 22:19:27 Finished
 ===============================================================
 ```
-The index.php should give us (possibly) a login page.
+The *index.php* page should give us (possibly) a login page.
 This doesn't give us much, but as BOLT CMS is deployed under /var/www/html/bolt, it is possible we are looking at this incorrectly.
 Looking at BOLT CMS documentation, the login should be under /bolt, but it isn't the case.
 Let's do a test:

 ```
 kali@back0ff:~/Documents/HTB-Labs/Registry$ curl -v -X GET -k https://registry.htb/bolt/bolt